 The backbone of any solid policy proposal is sound research.This means understanding academic databases, primary and secondary sources, etc. — but more importantly it means understanding how to work with a community and talk with people on the ground personally impacted by the policy you’ve identified wanting to change.

-Join the Roosevelt Network’s Nicole Annunziata on Thursday, October 25th at 8pm ET as she walks you through the beginning stages of primary and secondary research, including how to begin the necessary task of coalition building and outreach.
+Join the Roosevelt Network’s Nicole Annunziata as she walks you through the beginning stages of primary and secondary research, including how to begin the necessary task of coalition building and outreach.
 This training will be especially helpful for those may have less experience undergoing an independent research project.
-Register here.
+Watch here.

 Also published on Medium.